fdovila/pcr-sim/README.rst

 	  -r REVERSE, --reverse=REVERSE
 	                        Specify reverse primer (5' to 3')

-pcr-sim will output directly to STDOUT so pipe it to a new FASTA file
+pcrsim will output directly to STDOUT so pipe it to a new FASTA file

-	pcr-sim.py -i input.fasta -f GA..TC -r GA..TC > pcr_products.fasta
+	pcrsim.py -i input.fasta -f GA..TC -r GA..TC > pcr_products.fasta

 TEST
 ====